After-Shock/Cloudbox-wiki/FAQ.md

 You're limited to 20 new certificates, per registered domain, per week.

-See https://letsencrypt.org/docs/rate-limits/ for more info.
+Visit https://letsencrypt.org/docs/rate-limits/ for more info.

 ## CA marked some of the authorizations as invalid